-But what they have — it’s also been very important, those filmmakers somehow have been also very important for the people that kept making movies here, to believe in movies here, to trust that there is talent, that if people invest in this talent here, that interesting things will happen, you know.
+But what they have — it’s also been very important, those filmmakers somehow have been also very important for the people that kept making movies here, to believe in movies here, to trust that there is talent, that if people invest in this talent here, that interesting things will happen.
 And I think the track record has shown that throughout the years.
 And right now, it’s kind of a good moment in that way in Mexico.
 Also, there’s been these huge hits, box office hits of Mexican movies, that have somehow also electrified everybody, that people are excited about, and calling it many things.
 So, it’s a good moment for movies here in Mexico.